gflohr/io-multiplexing/README.md

 ### C

+The same example is provided in C.  Every C compiler out there should be good enough to compile the example.
+You also need a POSIX complient standard C library.

-The same example is provided in C.  If you have `make`, you can just do:
+If you have `make`, you can just do:

 ```sh
 $ make